JJWallis/bloggr-landing-page/README.md

 ]
 ```

 I was proud of my ability to use destructuring in this project, in a simple attempt to save unnecessary lines of code.
-However, although I feel that I am thinking in the correct manner when using the technique, I do believe I overused it and sometimes it would be more readable to decalre multiple variables (for example) on different lines.
+However, although I feel that I am thinking in the correct manner when using the technique, I do believe I overused it and sometimes it would be more readable to decalre multiple variables on different lines for example.

 ```js
 function reset() {